Updated May 25, 2025

 Overview

-There are many ways to implement an event, and the Aerial Drone Competition Support Team is the best resource to assist with matching the event with your available venue and resources.
-The event types and layouts shared in this guide are models for best practices, but no two events look exactly the same.
-The REC Foundation prioritizes a consistent experience that is aligned with the Game Manual and Judging process, but you will find that implementing events can be tailored to your available resources and event space in order to promote sustainability and a positive experience for EPs, volunteers, and students.
+There are many ways to host a successful Aerial Drone Competition, and the REC Foundation’s Aerial Drone Competition Support Team is your best resource for aligning event plans with your available venue and resources.
+While this guide offers best-practice models, no two events are identical.
+The key is to provide a consistent experience that aligns with the Game Manual and Judging process, while tailoring logistics to fit your space and resources—ensuring a sustainable, positive experience for Event Partners, volunteers, and students.

 Venue Types